remaro-network/MarinaPipe-dataset/README.md

 # MarinaPipe Dataset
-Underwater pipeline RGB images dataset recorded in the botom flor of a marina close to north of Portugal.
-Contains videos, image frames and annotation for pipelinesegmentation.
+Underwater pipeline RGB images dataset recorded in the botom flor of a recorded in a marina close to the north of Portugal, by our partner OceanScan-MST using a lightweight autonomous underwater vehicle (LAUV).
+It contains videos, image frames and annotation for pipelinesegmentation.

 This dataset is released together with the paper "Bridging the Sim-to-Real GAP for Underwater Image Segmentation", by Luiza Ribeiro Marnet, Stella Grasshof, Yury Brodskiy, and Andrzej Wasowski.